-Infectious disease experts are saying that the coronavirus is likely to become a pandemic, reports The New York Times.
+Infectious disease experts were initially cautious about using the word "pandemic."
 A pandemic is the worldwide spread of a new disease, according to WHO.

 This image shows the new coronavirus in orange.
 The virus was isolated from a patient in the U.S. (Photo: NIAID-RML [CC BY 2.0]/Flickr)

-Outside of mainland China, cases have been reported in more than two dozen international locations.
+Outside of mainland China, cases have been reported in nearly five dozen international locations.
 This real-time tracking map from Johns Hopkins University's Center for Systems Science and Engineering monitors confirms cases globally.
 (Be patient because sometimes data takes time to load.)
 The New York Times also has a map tracking the spread of the outbreak.

-The main symptom is fever, according to WHO, with some patients reporting difficulty breathing and X-rays showing some lung lesions.
+The main symptom is fever, according to WHO, with some patients reporting difficulty breathing and cough and X-rays showing some lung lesions.

 How fast is it spreading?

-Two new hospitals were built in Wuhan for patients infected with the virus, reports CNN.
+Sixteen makeshift hospitals were built in Wuhan for patients infected with the virus.
 They were opened by the first week of February.
 The facilities were modeled after a hospital built in six days in Xiaotangshan for SARS patients, reports the Associated Press.
 The last of the hospitals closed by March 1 after it had already discharged its last patient, according to Reuters.